Ada-Developers-Academy/jump-start-live/README.md

 # Jumpstart Live (JSL)
-_In person program for [Ada Developers Academy](http://adadevelopersacademy.org/) students who have no previous experience with programming_
+_In person program for [Ada Developers Academy](http://adadevelopersacademy.org/) students who are not yet comfortable and confident using loops and arrays_

 ## Overview
-Launched in January 2016, to support newly admitted Ada Developers Academy students who have no prior experience with programming.
+Launched in January 2016, to support newly admitted Ada Developers Academy students who are not yet comfortable and confident using loops and arrays.
 This JSL curriculum is a companion to the [Jumpstart curriculum](https://github.com/Ada-Developers-Academy/jump-start).

 JSL takes place in person at Ada 4 weeks prior to the start of the full-program.
 JSL reviews the most important content from the [Jumpstart curriculum](https://github.com/Ada-Developers-Academy/jump-start) and will not cover any new material.